 The Company generates revenue primarily from the sale of cannabis products and by providing patients with physician-led cannabinoid therapy and education.
 Following the acquisition of Emblem Corp., the Company commenced sales to the Canadian adult-use and medical cannabis markets.
 The Company also generates cannabis sales through Canadian and international business to business transactions with customers that are authorized at law to sell cannabis.

-For the three months and year ended December 31, 2020 ("FY 2020") net revenue was \$15.2 million and \$44.5 million, an increase of 152% and 172%, respectively, over the same periods in the prior year.
-This was due to a significant increase in cannabis net revenue.
+During Q1 2021, net revenue was \$7.1 million, a decrease of 52% over the same period in the prior year.
+This was due to a significant decline domestic bulk wholesale cannabis revenue.

 Cannabis Net Revenue